0.9.18+patch.7

 more

-The Push Face tool now supports disabling self-snapping via S
+The Push Face tool now supports disabling self-snapping via S and wire-object-snapping via W while snapping is active via CTRL.

 Self- and Wire-Object-Snapping disabled in Push Face tool